ddolab/CDPpy/README.md

 Dependencies can be found in the `environment.yml` file.

-To recreate the same Python conda environments.
-Run `conda env create -f environment.yml` in the command prompt.
+To recreate the same Python conda environments, run `conda env create -f environment.yml` in the command prompt.

 ## Input Excel template